 The above image shows a very simplified and classic way of handling deployments when working with websites in a CMS.
 You do not necessarily need all of the above environments, but the process stays the same.

 By using multiple environments you get a list of advantages - the main one being, that you can make changes without it affecting your live website.
-Once the changes are made and ready to be pushed live, the deployment process takes care of the rest.
+Once the changes are made, tested and ready to be pushed live, the deployment process takes care of the rest.

-When it comes to the deployment process it will often be split up in a two-part deployment approach.
+When it comes to the type of deployment it will often be split up in a two-part deployment approach.
 It will typically be a split between meta data and content as these have different impacts on a new environment and need to be handled differently.

 Meta data include changes to your code, templates, stylesheets, files and so on.
 These changes will often require a validation check between environments to see if they have any unforeseen conflicts that need to be resolved.
 Many deployment tools will include checks for consistency and help guide you in case of conflicts.

 Content such as text, images and videos are handled differently during deployment as they are less complicated to move between environments than meta data.
 For that reason, you will often see that deployment tools make content deployment accessible for content editors and not only for developers.
 That way a content editor is not depending on a developer when it comes to pushing new content to a live environment.